Medical billing services and clinicians have joined hands to strive for a progressive healthcare industry altogether.

 Blockchain Technology in Healthcare

-This technology serves for modern data collection and transfer system where blocks of data are connected and secured by cryptography.
+This technology serves as a modern data collection and transfer system where blocks of data are connected and secured by cryptography.
 It was devised for digital currency (bitcoin), however, research shows it has a great potential to transfer data across healthcare organizations without any limitation that Electronic Medical Records (EMRs) have.

 Its decentralized mechanism is compatible with every system and thus makes access to information easier and reliable than before.
 According to Forbes, blockchain applications will be showcased for commercial use at the end of this year.